sthysel/cv/README.md

 development teams and managed and delivered projects at every level of the software development life-cycle: from conceptual design to delivery and support.
-I have worked in Agile teams as scrum master, tech lead, architect and developer.
+I have worked in Agile teams as scrum master, tech lead, architect and software engineer.

-I have worked on numerous sensor data fusion and solutions.
+I have worked on several sensor data fusion solutions.
 I consider myself a integration and systems specialist, with strong

 -   Python
 -   Linux